arm61/pylj/docs/source/byof.md

     seed=0,
 )
 viewer = sample.JustCell(simulation)
+for _ in range(300):
+    simulation.step()
+    if simulation.steps % 100 == 0:
+        viewer.update(simulation)
 ```

+The particles start on a lattice, and three hundred steps let them go.

+## A potential of your own

 The Lennard-Jones, Buckingham and square-well potentials in the {doc}`potentials` module are subclasses of `PairPotential`, and a custom potential follows the same form: